titan/htll/README.md

 Attention, HTLL is a scheme-like language, so we need add `'` in front of "self.view" to make sure it's a symbol.

+#### `in-cell`

+The second top level primitive is `in-cell`, which is speical for table view.
+When `in-cell` appears in the script, HTLL assumes that layouting work will happen in a table cell named "cell".

+`child` is what we layout in a table cell.

+`parent` is where we layout in a table cell.
+Commonly, `parent` is "cell.contentView".

+Here is an example:

+    (in-cell (label '((text .
+"Hello World"))) 'cell.contentView)

 ### Basic Primitives